Anastasia-Labs/opshin-audit/catalyst_docs/milestone3/milestone3-edgecases.md

 - **File Reference**: `opshin/tests/test_bitmap.py`,`opshin/tests/test_fractions.py`
 - **Edge Case**:

-`test_fractions.py`: The existing sample cases exclude scenarios where the denominator is zero.
+`test_fractions.py`: The existing sample cases does not include scenarios where the denominator is zero.

 `test_bitmap.py`: Similar oversight with excluding empty bytestrings and negative values,these should also be tested to ensure robustness.